 Comparative Slavery and Race Relations Law, Comparative Equality/Antidiscrimination Law, U.S. Constitutional Law and History, Civil Rights Movements, Critical Race Theory, Employment Law, Employment Discrimination

-Professor Greene is visiting W&L from Samford University Cumberland School of Law.
+Professor Greene is the Lewis Law Center Scholar in Residence.
 The daughter of American civil rights activists, Professor Greene is a leading U.S. anti-discrimination law scholar, teacher and advocate.
 Greene is a graduate of Xavier University of Louisiana (cum laude, B.A. with honors in English and a double minor in African American studies and Spanish); Tulane University Law School (J.D.); and The George Washington University School of Law (LL.M.) where she specialized in comparative slavery and race relations law in the Americas and Caribbean and employment discrimination law.
 Prior to law teaching, Greene, a South Carolina native, was employed with a Washington, D.C. lobbying firm and a Houston, Texas boutique labor and employment law firm.